How Slots Work

 Answered by: Dan | Answered on: 2023-05-26

-That is why we suggest comparing slots not simply by their paying mechanics but also consider their RTP and volatility.
-That being said, if you prefer simpler gameplay with paylines or you enjoy ways-to-win or cluster-pay mechanics, you should consider which slots offering your favorite paying mechanic have the best combination of RTP and volatility.
+For that reason, we recommend comparing slots not just by payout mechanic but also by RTP and volatility.
+That said, if you favor traditional payline gameplay, or you enjoy ways-to-win or cluster-pay formats, pick the titles that pair your preferred mechanic with the most favorable mix of RTP and volatility.

 Dan Thomas